cyrilauq/Udemy-DatingApp/README.md

 # About project

 This project is a dating app developped for the udemy course "Build an app with ASPNET Core and Angular from scratch"

+## Todo

+- do the "photo management changellenge"